Who is eligible to apply?

 Yes, you are encouraged to continue to apply to our programs throughout your undergraduate career at Hopkins.
 Projects evolve, interests change and HOUR wants to encourage your exploration.
 In the case of “tied” review scores in an individual program cycle, preference will be given to students that have not previously received funding through HOUR programs.

-Is there a formal product due at the end of the project?
+Is there a formal presentation due at the end of the project?

 Yes, all PURA recipients are expected to present their project at DREAMS (occurring in the Fall and Spring semesters) or another HOUR approved presentation event.
 Projects can be in many formats.
 See the DREAMS page for examples.
 This presentation should occur within one academic year after the award period is complete.
 Exceptions will be made on a case-by-case basis after the recipient contacts the HOUR office about a conflict.